Joan Mari Torrealdai: Career

 Torrealdai conducted his research into Basque language and culture with an aim to foster the use of this language, and to catalyze its cultural production, in order to make it survive.

 In 1967 Torrealdai became editor of the Jakin and Anaitasuna journals.
 In 1985, he presented the first degree dissertation done in Basque in the University of the Basque Country on Basque Public Television (ETB) and its use of Basque language.

 In 1990, he joined the Administration Council of Euskaldunon Egunkaria to create and manage the first modern Basque newspaper; he was later elected president of its Administration Council.

 In 1993, he compiled a catalogue of 20th-century Basque books.
 In 1998 he published El libro negro del euskera (The Black Book of Basque) dealing with the attacks endured by the Basque language over the centuries.
 In 1998, he wrote a biography of Martin Ugalde, the first President of the Administration Council of newspaper Euskaldunon Egunkaria: Martin Ugalde.
 Andoaindik Hondarribira Caracasetik Barrena (Martin Ugalde, from Andoain to Hondarribia via Caracas).
 In 1998, he wrote La censura de Franco y los escritores vascos del 98 (Franco's censorship and Basque Writers of the 98th Generation).

 In 2003, he was arrested and tortured by the Government of Spain in a campaign against the newspaper Euskaldunon Egunkaria.
 In 2007 he was appointed as a full member of the Royal Academy of the Basque Language.
-In 2011 he took charge of the Azkue Library of the Academy.
+In 2011 he took charge of the Azkue Library of the academy.

 In 2010, he was acquitted of all charges, along with all his companions, including Txema Auzmendi, Martxelo Otamendi, Xabier Oleaga and Iñaki Uria.

-From 2015–2017 he served as Chairman of the PuntuEUS Foundation.
+From 2015 to 2017 he served as Chairman of the PuntuEUS Foundation.